- School Health Service

-The board is appointed by the Lynchburg City School Board.
-The board advises the school division on aspects of the school health program and student health issues.
+The committee is appointed by the Lynchburg City School Board.
+The committee advises the school division on aspects of the school health program and student health issues.

 Lynchburg City Schools has a Truancy Center located at Opportunity House, 1517 Jackson Street.
 The Truancy Center is staffed with three Lynchburg City School employees who accept truancy referrals from the individual schools and process the cases to the court.
 An Interagency Truancy Review Team is in place to review truancy cases and write recommendations for the Juvenile Court.
 Truancy Center phone number: (434) 455-4003 Report truant students during school hours: 847-1602 (Police non-emergency phone number).

 Lynchburg City Schools' Truancy Center staff works with the Lynchburg Department of Human Services to monitor "learnfare" cases.
 The code of Virginia requires families who receive assistance (TANF) have their children attend school regularly.

 Each high school has a full time School Resource Officer (SRO).
 The police officer is in the school building to promote school safety among students and as a resource to the faculty and staff.

 A copy of the signed Memorandum of Understanding is available upon request.
 Contact Denise Spinner ([email protected]) in the Office of the Superintendent for more information.